michealespinola/syno.plexupdate/README.md

    * A **900**-second (15 minute) network timeout for hung network connections
 1. `SelfUpdate=0`
    * A 0=off 1=on toggle to enable self-updating to the latest packaged release.
 Change this to **1** to enable self-updating that follows the same minimum age requirement as the Plex updates

-These numerical values are located near the top of the script and can be modified.
-They are listed in this "To Do" section because they will soon be codified as parameter values.
-This script (eventually) intends to never have to modify the base script for anything along with not requiring SSH access.

 # Known Non-Issues